aramk/meteor-tree-demo/README.md

 # meteor-tree-demo
-A demo of using tree widgets in Meteor.
+A demo of using tree widgets in Meteor with [aramk:tree](https://github.com/aramk/meteor-tree).